-CINCINNATI — Long-time WCPO meteorologist Sherry Hughes will be inducted into the Greater Cincinnati Journalism Hall of Fame.
+CINCINNATI — Long-time WCPO meteorologist Sherry Hughes has been inducted into the Greater Cincinnati Journalism Hall of Fame.

-The beloved weatherwoman will be inducted on June 23 alongside four other new inductees.
+The beloved weatherwoman was inducted on June 23 alongside four other new inductees.

-Hughes was a member of the WCPO family and weather team for more than 10 years, and just recently left in 2021.
+Hughes was a member of the WCPO family and weather team for more than 10 years, leaving news in 2021.

 "She was a reliable voice during her forecasting and during severe weather when she teamed with Chief Meteorologist Steve Raleigh," the hall of fame said in a release.